Opening Time: 8:00 AM – 5:00 PM

 If submitting by mail: Complete the hard copy (paper form) of the Form I-90.

+You might be wondering, “when can I renew my green card?”
 We advise against applying for renewal earlier than six months before your green card expiration.
-The USCIS might deny your application without giving you a refund.
+USCIS might deny your application without giving you a refund.

 Step 2: Gather your supporting documents.

-Be ready with your requirements, such as your expired or expiring green card, which you will need to upload if you are applying online.
+Be ready with your required documents, such as your expired or expiring green card, which you will need to upload if you are applying online.
 If you are doing it by mail, you’ll need to photocopy your evidence.

 Step 3: Pay the green card renewal fee.